 - Nutritious food purveyor Subway was experiencing problems with the company’s database performance, resulting in ordering delays for thousands of customers using the online ordering platform.

 - Subway switched to SentryOne solutions to monitor, diagnose, and optimize QA testing and production databases, including those powering the company’s remote ordering platform.

-- Using SQL Sentry, Subway reduced the time spent collecting data and diagnosing each production performance problem from an hour to about five minutes, a 92% reduction.
+- Using SQL Sentry across the database environment, including Amazon RDS for SQL Server, Subway reduced the time spent collecting data and diagnosing each production performance problem from an hour to about five minutes, a 92% reduction.

 Subway is one of the largest quick-service restaurant companies in the world, with 44,000 shops in 112 countries.
 The company focuses on serving great-tasting, nutritious food while reducing the environmental impact of the business.